2 Project governance

 - The project name appears on each page

-- There is at least one component/ stand with marked Grid Reference on each page to enable location of the components on that page
+- There is at least one component/ stand with marked grid reference on each page to enable location of the components on that page

 - All pages are combined into one PDF document

-Additional requirements for natural regeneration
+Additional maps for natural regeneration

-Provide map(s) showing
+Provide map(s) showing:

-- any seed sources/existing mature trees
+- Any seed sources/existing mature trees

-- future claimable natural regeneration areas
+- Future claimable natural regeneration areas

-- open ground/non-eligible areas
+- Open ground/non-eligible areas

 - Existing woodland greater than 0.25 hectares should be mapped as a polygon.
 Smaller clumps or individual seed trees should be marked with a symbol.

-If you are claiming Pending Issuance Units upfront for any areas more than 50m from existing seed sources, then you should also provide a map of the seedling survey showing the presence of any existing seedlings on the site.
+If you are claiming Pending Issuance Units upfront for any areas more than 50m from existing seed sources, you should also provide a map of the seedling survey showing the presence of any existing seedlings on the site.

 2.3 Management of risks and permanence

-- Ensuring re-stocking where projects involve harvesting
+- Ensuring re-stocking where projects involve harvesting.

 - Replanting or undertaking alternative planting should woodland area be lost due to wind, fire, pests, diseases or development.

-- Managing as per the longer-term management intentions for the project duration and beyond
+- Managing as per the longer-term management intentions for the project duration and beyond (see section 2.2).

-- Notify the Woodland Carbon Code Secretariat immediately
+- Notify the Woodland Carbon Code secretariat immediately.

-- Submit a loss report to the Woodland Carbon Code Secretariat within six months of discovery of the loss
+- Submit a loss report to the Woodland Carbon Code secretariat within six months of discovery of the loss.

 Managing woodland to minimise losses